The Data Centre Decommissioning Checklist

-Broadly speaking there are four phases when decommissioning a data centre: Planning, Inventory, Decommissioning, and Handover.
+Broadly speaking there are four phases when decommissioning a data center: Planning, Inventory, Decommissioning, and Handover.

-- Assign a Project Manager: It’s vital that one person within your organisation is in charge of dealing with all stakeholders.
+- Assign a Project Manager: It’s vital that one person within your organization is in charge of dealing with all stakeholders.
 This should be a full-time job for all phases of the decommissioning.

 - Realistic budget: Have a detailed and realistic budget, especially if the decommissioning involves structural changes to the existing building due to your lease obligations.

-- Timeline (data): What is the migration date for switching from the old data centre to the new one?
+- Timeline (data): What is the migration date for switching from the old data center to the new one?